habib16544/simulink-code/README.md

-# simulink-code
+# python-code
-simulink connect with python
+simulink model connect with database using python.